 Each one of these can be converted to the other, the implications of which, tax and otherwise, vary drastically.

 Why Change Your Business Entity?

 The answer depends upon what type of business you currently are, and what kind you would like to be.
 Every change comes with its own benefits and risks, and changing your business entity is no different.
 Your company, which very well may have started as an LLC, but due to growth needs to file as a corporation.
 The reasons for changing entities are influenced by the needs of everyone involved with the company.

 Before an application for a business entity conversion can be filed with Louisiana’s Secretary of State, approval must be garnered from members of an LLC, or the stockholders of a corporation.
-The documents will then be reviews by the SoS to verify their compliance with all laws and regulations.
+The documents will then be reviewed by the Secretary of State to verify their compliance with all laws and regulations.
 If they do, then the bylaws which concern the type of new company you now are must be applied, such as stock offerings or tax implications.

 What Are Consequences of Switching Business Entities?

-As previously stated, this varies depending upon the type of business you want to become.
+As previously stated, this varies depending on the type of business you want to become.
 The pros and cons of such a transaction can apply to different parts of the business.